-This holiday season, instead of buying candied nuts at the store, make these easy homemade Holiday Spiced Nuts instead.
-Nuts are rich in healthy unsaturated fats, protein, fiber, and other nutrients.
-These spiced nuts make great holiday gifts as well!
+This holiday season, instead of buying candied nuts at the store, make these easy homemade Holiday Spiced Nuts (Christmas Nuts) instead.
+Nuts are rich in healthy unsaturated fats, protein, fiber, and other beneficial nutrients.
+They're also perfect for holiday gifting!

 Jump to: